|TO:||Faculty and Staff|

 and Special Assistant to the President

 The Drug-Free Schools and Communities Act Amendment of 1989 requires each institution of higher education that receives any form of financial assistance (including direct loans to students), to adopt and implement a program to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees.
-To comply with this amendment, Wittenberg includes a detailed policy in the faculty and staff manuals and will send a paper copy of this memo to each department.
+Wittenberg fully supports the objectives of these laws and their related regulations.
+The university recognizes both alcohol and drug abuse as potential health, safety, and security problems.
+The university expects its students, faculty and staff to cooperate in maintaining a university environment free from the effects of alcohol and other drugs and to comply with its substance abuse policy.

 SUBSTANCE ABUSE POLICY